t4rra/i-forgor/homelab/nas.md

 > HOWEVER:
 > 	Seafile's proprietary file storage/management is the reason for its speed.
 Also, Seafile's system has a good reputation, with little reports of things gone wrong.
 To the second point, Seafile is FOSS (and selfhosted)!
 You're free to review the code yourself and it's not a small, unknown project by any means.
 > 	--
-> 	None of my peers use Resolve, and I'd argue the setup of Resolve project server is just as big of a hassle as sharing project files
+> 	I'd argue the setup of Resolve project server is just as big of a hassle as sharing project files

 ## Materials
 - Optiplex 3070